Rudeus/cubrid-manual/en/admin/config.rst

 **print_index_detail**

  It specifies whether option information in the **WITH** clause is displayed when index syntax information is displayed, such as in the SHOW CREATE TABLE statement.
 Default is NO. However, the unloaddb tool is not affected by this setting.

+**enable_memory_monitoring**

+ **enable_memory_monitoring** specifies whether heap memory usage monitoring on the server is enabled.
+The default value is NO. The result of heap memory usage monitoring can be viewed in :ref:`memmon` utility.

 .. _broker-configuration: